 Google AI Overviews now reaches 2 billion monthly users.
-ChatGPT serves 800 million users every week.
+ChatGPT serves 800 million users every week — and now shows ads inside those conversations.
 Perplexity grew 370% year-over-year.
 And Gartner predicts a 25% decline in traditional search volume by the end of 2026.

 The way people find information is changing — fast.
 Instead of scanning ten blue links and clicking through to websites, users are asking AI engines direct questions and getting synthesized answers on the spot.
 For brands, this creates a fundamentally new challenge: if an AI engine answers the question for the user, how do you make sure your brand is part of that answer?